bcmdr/catch/README.md

 ## Usage

 Catch runs in the command line, creating a minimalist writing experience for taking short notes.
-What you type is captured line by line into a `notes-catch.txt` file in whatever directory Catch is ran within.
+What you type is captured line by line into a `notes.txt` file in the current directory.

-### Create a 'notes-catch.txt' file or append to it.
+### Create or append to a 'notes.txt' and prompt for text entry.
 ```
 catch
 ```

-### Create a '{title}-catch.txt' file or append to it.
+### Create or append a '{filename}.txt' file and prompt for text entry.
 ```
-catch {title}
+catch {filename}
 ```